jHelsing/Heartbeat/report_template.md

-Write a brief description of your software, including the target platform(s), programming language, and what the software will do.
+Write a brief description of your software, including the target platform(s), programming language, a name for the software, and what it will do.

 Link to your: